-- Check that the Power light is green, not flashing, and the lens cap is off. - The projector may be in standby or sleep mode.
-If the Power light is orange, press the O Power button to turn the projector on. - If the power was switched off and then on again, the projector may be cooling down.
-Wait until the Power light stops flashing and remains orange; then press the $\circlearrowleft$ Power button again. - Press the A/V Mute button on the remote control to make sure the picture has not been turned off temporarily. - The attached computer may be in sleep mode or displaying a black screen saver.
+- Check that the Power light is green, not flashing. - The projector may be in standby or sleep mode.
+If the Power light is orange, press the 2 Power button to turn the projector on. - If the power was switched off and then on again, the projector may be cooling down.
+Wait until the Power light stops flashing and remains orange; then press the 🖰 Power button again. - Press the A/V Mute button on the remote control to make sure the picture has not been turned off temporarily. - Open the A/V Mute Slide, if it is closed. - The attached computer may be in sleep mode or displaying a black screen saver.
 Try pressing a key on the computer. - If you are projecting from a DVD player or other video source, make sure you turn it on and press its Play button.